Certainty Blog

 Implementation Challenges

 Implementing the DMAIC process can be challenging and complex.
-There are many factors and variables that can affect the success and outcome of DMAIC projects.
-Some of the common challenges that enterprise-level businesses may face during DMAIC implementation are:
+Specifically, there are many factors and variables that can affect the success and outcome of DMAIC projects.
+In particular, Quality Supervisors, Lead Auditors, and Process Improvement Leads often encounter the following common challenges during DMAIC implementation:

 Project selection